leipelt/hello-world/README.md

 ## Project philosophy

-The Cayman Blog theme is intended to make it quick and easy for GitHub Pages users to create their first (or 100th) website.
+The leipelt Blog theme is intended to make it quick and easy for GitHub Pages users to create their first (or 100th) website.
 The theme should meet the vast majority of users' needs out of the box, erring on the side of simplicity rather than flexibility, and provide users the opportunity to opt-in to additional complexity if they have specific needs or wish to further customize their experience (such as adding custom CSS or modifying the default layout).
 It should also look great, but that goes without saying.

 ## Contributing

-Interested in contributing to Cayman Blog?
-We'd love your help.
-Cayman Blog is an open source project, built one contribution at a time by users like you.
+Interested in contributing to leipelt Blog?
+We'd love your help. leipelt Blog is an open source project, built one contribution at a time by users like you.
 See [the CONTRIBUTING file](docs/CONTRIBUTING.md) for instructions on how to contribute.

 ### Previewing the theme locally